nikhilnair31/The-Mass/README.md

 ## To-do

-[ ] Improve the visualization for thrown arc
-[ ] Improve the look at system to stop text scaling up when leaving an item or it disappearing while still looking at it
+[ ] Improve effects for barrier (make visible when close and on thrown items impacting) [ ] Improve effects for thrown arc (make dotted line fading away, match as close as possible to thrown item) [ ] Improve the look at system to stop text scaling up when leaving an item or it disappearing while still looking at it

 ## Done